NSFF/VilloMap-Android-App/README.md

 * API SDK: 21 Android (Lollipop)

+(Tested and worked on Pixel phone 3a API 33 x86_64)

 # Setting up the project

 If you initialized the project on your local setup, you will need to create your google maps android SDK API key and add a variable MAPS_API_Key=<your key here> in your local.properties file to make the google maps work.